Great Britain at the 2012 Summer Paralympics: Team name

 Despite the team being made up of athletes from the whole United Kingdom they compete under the name of Great Britain, a name first assigned by the International Olympic Committee (IOC) for the 1908 Summer Olympics along with the IOC country code GBR, and later used by the International Paralympic Committee for the Paralympic Games.
 The team is also referred to as "ParalympicsGB".
 Representatives of the devolved Northern Ireland government have objected to the name, which they argue creates a perception that Northern Ireland is not part of the British team, and have called for the team to be renamed as Team UK.

 Medallists

 Each gold medallist had a post box painted gold by Royal Mail in recognition of their achievement, usually located in their home-town.
 A first class stamp depicting each gold medal-winning individual or team was also produced.

 The following British competitors won medals at the Games.
 In the 'by discipline' sections below, medallists' names are in bold.

 Multiple medallists

-The following Team GB competitors won multiple medals at the 2012 Paralympic Games.
+The following Paralympics GB competitors won multiple medals at the 2012 Paralympic Games.

 UK Sport, the body responsible for the distribution of National Lottery funding to elite sport, set the British team a target of winning 103 medals across at least 12 different sports.
 The target was one medal more than the team had won at the 2008 Summer Paralympics in Beijing.
 Additionally UK Sport wanted the team to maintain its second-place finish in the medal table from Beijing.